funkyfuture/deck-chores/README.rst

 - parse time units for interval triggers
 - handle a global limit on concurrent jobs
 - print jobs when receiving SIGUSR1
-- maybe drop all jobs and reinspect containers on SIGUSR2
-  - simpler: shutdown and fork self
 - randomization of interval triggered events
 - maybe add a randomize expression for cron triggers